magentabusiness/magentabusiness.github.io/docs/trendz/view-settings.md

 - **Topology Entities** – Trendz builds a query plan using the Topology Graph by finding the shortest path between all used entities
   For complex graphs, shortest path may not be optimal — you can manually define which entities to include

-- **Raw data loading** – Load unaggregated data directly from the ThingsBoard
+- **Raw data loading** – Load unaggregated data directly from the IoT Hub

 - **Enable multi-root items loading** – Allows multiple root-level entities to be processed in the same view

 ## View Mode Fields

-These settings apply only when the view is shown in full-screen mode or embedded in a Trendz Widget on the ThingsBoard dashboard.
+These settings apply only when the view is shown in full-screen mode or embedded in a Trendz Widget on the IoT Hub dashboard.
 [More details here](/docs/trendz/widget-actions/)

 - **Hide filters** – Hide the filter section
 - **Hide date filters** – Hide the date picker